Protect Your Home From Termites

 Termite home infestation

 Termites are a fascinating insect species, but when they invade your home they become a problem.
 So what can you do if you suspect you have a termite problem in your home?
 Termites are a real concern to homeowners as they cause around $100 Million dollars of damage a year and affect more than 1 in 4 homes during termites own lifetime.
 In Australia, termites cause more damage than all natural disasters that happen in the country combined.
 So if you suspect that you may have a termite infestation in your home, you need to contract a local termite treatment firm so they can send exterminator who is experienced and can make use of a masonry drill, pumps, large capacity tanks and soil treatment rods to assess your infestation problem.
 Also, if you are considering buying a home in termite prevalent areas a thorough pest and building inspection is required before you spend your hard earned money on a termite-riddled dump that is falling down due to the timbers being eaten away.

 Signs of termite infestation

-Well the first thing you should do is look around for affected areas that may indicate termite infestation, such as earthen mud tubes along the walls that may extend to foundation wall, sill plates, floor joists etc. The mud tubes are about the diameter of a pencil but can sometimes be thicker.
-Make an opening on one of these tubes and you may be able to see your intruders, if you don’t see any of them does not mean that it is an inactive infestation as their colonies may be found underground.
+Well, the first thing you should do is look around for affected areas that may indicate termite infestation, such as earthen mud tubes along the walls that may extend to the foundation wall, sill plates, floor joists etc. The mud tubes are about the diameter of a pencil but can sometimes be thicker.
+Make an opening on one of these tubes and you may be able to see your intruders if you don’t see any of them does not mean that it is an inactive infestation as their colonies may be found underground.